Naejangsan National Park is hands down one of the most beautiful places in Korea. And I promise, you only need to hike a little.

 - Hiking Wolchulsan to Cross One of Korea’s Must See Bridges

-Where’s your favorite place to see all the fall colors?
+Is Naejangsan on your Korea bucket list?
+Where are your favorite place to see all the fall colors?

 SHARE THIS ON PINTEREST